-Pepe's career has been characterised by random acts of aggression - yet he was only ordered to serve the mandatory one-game ban for headbutting Thomas Muller.
-Why was Suarez's rap sheet taken into account - and not Pepe's?
-Of course, Fifa found Suarez had exhibited a disturbing and complete absence of "any contrition or repentance" (Suarez's claim that he simply "lost his balance" insulted the intelligence of not only the victim, Chiellini, and Fifa's disciplinary committe, but everyone who witnessed it) but then, Pepe maintains that he did not deserve a red.
+Pepe's career has been characterized by random acts of aggression — yet he was only ordered to serve the mandatory one-game ban for headbutting Thomas Muller.
+Why was Suarez's rap sheet taken into account and not Pepe's?
+Of course, FIFA found Suarez had exhibited a disturbing and complete absence of "any contrition or repentance" (Suarez's claim that he simply "lost his balance" insulted the intelligence of not only the victim, Chiellini, and FIFA's disciplinary committe, but everyone who witnessed it).

 Furthermore, Cameroon midfielder Alex Song's suspension for a similarly unprovoked assault on Croatia forward Mario Mandzukic was extended to a total three games, thus ending his World Cup.
 Why?
-Why was Pepe only banned for only one game for 'violent conduct', and Song three?
-Particularly when the latter openly admitted his guilt and expressed heartfelt remorese.
+Why was Pepe only banned for only one game for "violent conduct," and Song three?
+Particularly when the latter openly admitted his guilt and expressed heartfelt remorse.

-The inconsistencies in the Pepe and Song cases are staggering so it is hardly surprising then, that there is a growing sense that there is one rule for the more powerful nations - and one rule for the rest.
+The inconsistencies in the Pepe and Song cases are staggering.
+So it is hardly surprising that there is a growing sense that there is one rule for the more powerful nations — and one rule for the rest.
 And that is why there has been uproar in Uruguay.
-Is there anger misplaced?
-Yes, of course, their fury should be directed at the man that let them down on the biggest stage of all.
+Is the anger misplaced?
+Yes, of course.
+The fury should be directed at the man that let Uruguay down on the biggest stage of all.
 And it is embarrasing to hear people talk of the English media having a vendetta against Suarez, last season's Football Writers' Player of the Year.
 But those claiming Suarez has been made a scapegoat are not without reason.

 There are, after all, players and coaches who have spent less than four months on the touchline for doping or involvement in match-fixing.
-And will Fifa now finally tackle the issue of 'simulation', one of the scourges of the modern game?
+And will FIFA now finally tackle the issue of simulation, one of the scourges of the modern game?
 Arjen Robben has admitted that he dived during Netherlands' last-16 win over Mexico on Sunday.
-We are often told that it is so hard to prove a player has intentionally attempted to deceive the referee so, now that we have a public confession, surely this is an open-and-shut case?
+We are often told that it is so hard to prove a player has intentionally attempted to deceive the referee so — now that we have a public confession, surely this is an open-and-shut case?
 Surely Robben should be sanctioned?
-Particularly as it could be argued that he, too, has 'previous'.
+Particularly as it could be argued that he, too, has "previous" offenses.

-Even more importantly, when exactly is Fifa going to finally take a strong stand in the fight against racism?
-When are we going to see clubs fined more than a few thousand euro for incidents racial abuse within their stadia?
+Even more importantly, when exactly is FIFA going to finally take a strong stand in the fight against racism?
+When are we going to see clubs fined more than a few thousand euros for incidents of racial abuse within their stadia?

-All we really have at the moment is the well-meaning 'Say No to Racism' campaign but the powers that be are presently in no position to talk about issues of inequality given how inconsistently it is dealing with indiscipline.
+All we really have at the moment is the well-meaning "Say No to Racism" campaign, but the powers that be are presently in no position to talk about issues of inequality given how inconsistently they are dealing with indiscipline.

 Follow Mark Doyle on